Why Now May be the Perfect Time to Install a Solar PV System

 Reading time: 4 Minutes

 Hawaii's rainy season, with its frequent gray skies and showers, may not come to mind as the ideal time to consider installing a solar energy system for your home.
-But maybe it should: The current level of the Federal Investment Tax Credit (ITC)—also known as the Federal Solar Tax Credit—is set to expire at the end of 2022.
-This credit allows you to deduct 26 percent of the cost of installing a solar photovoltaic (PV) system from your federal taxes.
+But maybe it should: in August 2022, Congress passed an extension of the Federal Investment Tax Credit (previously set to expire at the end of 2022), raising it to 30% for the installation between 2022-2032.
+This credit allows you to deduct the approved percentage of the cost of installing a solar photovoltaic (PV) system from your federal taxes.
 It applies to both residential as well as commercial solar energy systems, and there isn't a cap on its value.

 Factor in the lead time to book a solar installation contractor in Hawaii's competitive market, and you may want to start your planning now.